Ready To Learn How To Identify Your Niche?

 Whoever they’ve identified as the heavy users for their particular shoes is who they’ll target in their ad messages.

 If you’re not in their niche, you can still buy their shoes.
 However, their goal is not engaging you in their marketing messages.
 You’re a bonus buyer.

 I want you to think about that as you carve out your niche.
-If you’re still saying, “But my product or service offerings are for anybody that wants ‘xyz'”.
-You’re wrong.
+If you’re still saying, “Buy my product or service offerings are for anybody that wants ‘XYZ.'”

-Remember, that doesn’t mean that people who don’t fit the income, gender, behavioral or lifestyle profile of your ideal customer wouldn’t buy from you.
+It doesn’t mean that people who don’t fit the income, gender, behavioral, or lifestyle profile of your ideal customer wouldn’t buy from you.

-I don’t care what industry you’re in, given everything else is equal, marketing to a niche market instead of a broad one, always produce better marketing and sales results.
+No matter what industry you’re in, given everything else is equal, marketing to a narrowed niche market always produces better marketing and sales results.